 Our team includes orthopedic surgeons who specialize in both traditional and modern management of shoulder disorders.
-Our surgeons are leaders in the field, with unique expertise in the most innovative techniques and surgeries for treating shoulder injuries.
+Our surgeons are leaders in the field, with unique expertise in the most innovative techniques and surgeries.
 With fellowship training and experience focused exclusively on shoulder surgery, our surgeons offer you the best standard of care.

-A shoulder fracture refers to any broken bone that occurs in the shoulder area.
+These fracture refer to any broken bone that occurs in the shoulder area.
 This might affect the collarbone (clavicle), the shoulder blade (scapula), or the upper arm bone (proximal humerus).
-When a shoulder fracture occurs in the proximal humerus, it is usually the result of trauma, such as a fall or motor vehicle accident.
+When a fracture occurs in the proximal humerus, it is usually the result of trauma, such as a fall or motor vehicle accident.
 A fractured shoulder is somewhat common but requires medical care from an experienced orthopedic specialist to ensure a full and proper recovery.

 Proximal humerus fractures are common among older adults, and usually are the result of one of the following:

 - Fall from a height